mrnyby/i2wd-workshop/advanced-html.md

 </form>
 ```

 HTML 5 has powerful validation built in to its forms.
 For example, the `required` attribute on any `<input>` element tells the browser that an input needs to be filled out for a form to be valid.
+Just using `type="email"` on an input will flag our input and the entire form as being invalid if a user doesn't enter a valid email address.

 As we'll learn later, CSS can style forms differently when they're in an error state.
 JavaScript can add more complex validation, disable submission buttons when a form is invalid, and more.

 Other helpful form validation attributes include `minlength`, `maxlength`, and `pattern`.